 7. Also encourages States to cooperate fully with the Special Rapporteur in the performance of the tasks and duties mandated, to furnish all information requested, to consider the implementation of the recommendations contained in the reports of the Special Rapporteur and to react promptly to his or her urgent appeals;

 8.Requests all relevant mechanisms to cooperate with the Special Rapporteur;

 9. Requests the Secretary-General to give the Special Rapporteur all the human and financial assistance necessary for the fulfilment of the mandate.

-55th meeting

-3 April 2023